 – 5cm piece ginger, peeled and finely chopped

 – ¼ tsp turmeric

 – half an aubergine, cut into ½cm discs

 – half a sweet potato, peeled and cut into ½cm discs

 – 1 egg, beaten (or 5 tbsp nut milk)

 – 75g panko breadcrumbs

 Tip: The veg can also be baked instead of fried, for a healthier, less hands-on version.
-Bake on a greased baking tray at 200°C for 30 minutes, turning the veg halfway through.
+Drizzle with a little oil then bake on a greased baking tray at 200°C for 30 minutes, turning the veg halfway through.